- Basic chapter: sending an email with a fixed mail body to a fixed address

-- Mail body chapter: Changing the mail body of an email using Embedded Commands
+- Mail body chapter: changing the body of an email using embedded commands

 Change Email Addresses Using Embedded Commands

 With the procedures described in the Basic chapter and Mail body chapter you can now flexibly generate and send the subject and body of an email in a Process.
 In the Address embed chapter I’ll introduce how to dynamically change the addressee (To) and the sender (From).
 Since I will continue to instruct you to add changes to the Throwing Message Intermediate Event (Email) test App as before, please open the editing screen and open the Throwing Message Intermediate Event (Email) settings window.